Stay.com

-Stay was a travel service for city travel, focusing on high-quality local spots, rather than famous landmarks and global chains.
-By teaming up with local chefs, baristas, bartenders and artists, Stay was able to build a collection of 30,000 hand-picked venues across 150 cities.
+Stay.com was a travel service for city travel, focusing on high-quality local spots, rather than famous landmarks and global chains.
+By teaming up with local chefs, baristas, bartenders and artists, Stay.com was able to build the best city travel content on the market, which we delivered through high-quality products on all platforms.

 Design Excellence Award